geeksgod/Test_Automation_Python/README.md

 ```console
 pytest -s -v -n=2  ./testcases/login_py --html=./Reports/demo.html --alluredir=./Reports/allure
 ```
-we provide the number to instances to browser we want to use to the -n argument
+we provide the number of instances of browser we want to use to the -n argument

 # Processing the allure reports
 ```console